lcervant2/pet-global/README.md

     **Parameters**

-    - `file` - The image file to upload
+    - `image` - The image file to upload

-- `DELETE /api/businesses/:business_id/images/:id` - Deletes the image with the given ID for the business with the given ID
+- `DELETE /api/businesses/:id/images/:image_id` - Deletes the image with the given ID for the business with the given ID

 #### Reviews

-- `GET /api/reviews` - If `business_id` is not specified this will return all of the reviews the current user has written, otherwise it will return all of the reviews for the given business
+- `GET /api/reviews` - Returns reviews based on the query parameters

     **Parameters**

-    - `business_id` *(optional)* - Database ID of the business
+    - `business` *(optional)* - Database ID of the business
+    - `user` *(optional)* - Database ID of the user

 - `GET /api/reviews/:id` - Gets the review with the given id
 - `POST /api/reviews` - Adds a new review for a specific business